Tofiq Musayev: Lightweight Grand Prix

 RIZIN announced that they would be hosting a Lightweight Grand Prix from September.
 Tofiq was 1 of 8 participants announced.
 On September 20, 2019, Tofiq was drawn against former XFC & Brace Lightweight champion and 6-fight UFC veteran Damien Brown at Rizin 19 as the quarterfinal match.
 He won by TKO in the final minute of the first round, using a head kick and punches to score the stoppage.

 At RIZIN.20, Musayev took on former MCC Lightweight champion and 6-fight UFC veteran Johnny Case in the semi-finals.
-Musayev dropped Case early in the 1st round and follwed up with strikes to force referee to intervene.
+Musayev dropped Case early in the 1st round and followed up with strikes to force referee to intervene.
 In the finals, he met Bellator Lightweight title challenger Patricky Freire.
 An exciting back-and-forth battle ended in a unanimous decision victory for the underdog Musaev (despite breaking his hand in the second round), and the Lightweight Grand Prix belt.
 His performance earned him widespread attention from his home country as the Deputy Minister of Youth and Sports, Ismail Ismayilov to congratulate him, as well as the global MMA audience as he was considered one of the best lightweights outside of the UFC (Fight Matrix ranked him #13 globally and the best outside the UFC).

 After his Grand Prix triumph, Musayev was approached by the UFC, but declined an offer as he waited for RIZIN to make a proposal.
-“We were approached from the UFC, made a concrete proposal.
+"We were approached from the UFC, made a concrete proposal.
 But at the moment we are waiting for a response from Rizin.
 If we are satisfied with their proposal, then we will remain in this organization and will defend the title.
-Otherwise, I go to the UFC.”
+Otherwise, I go to the UFC."
 Musayev confirmed in March 2020 that he will sign a new contract with RIZIN, despite offers from both the UFC and ONE.
-He stated "[RIZIN] respect[s] their fighters and try to give them everything so that they stay with them.”
+He stated "[RIZIN] respect[s] their fighters and try to give them everything so that they stay with them."

 In September 2020, Musayev was called to join the army in light of the 2020 Nagorno-Karabakh war.
 He is a reserve lieutenant of the Ground Forces of the Azerbaijan Armed Forces, taking an active part in the front line from the first days of the war.
 The conflict ended in November after roughly 1 month of conflict and an Azerbaijani victory.

-As the Covid-19 pandemic ensued and borders were shut, Musayev could not participate in RIZIN for the whole of 2020, and the first half of 2021.
+As the COVID-19 pandemic ensued and borders were shut, Musayev could not participate in RIZIN for the whole of 2020, and the first half of 2021.
 Fellow RIZIN lightweight, Roberto de Souza stated ahead of RIZIN.27 that the promotion should crown a new champion if Musayev cannot return.

-On June 1, 2021, it was announced that Tofiq will face Roberto de Souza on June 13, 2021 at Rizin 28 for the inaugural Rizin FF Lightweight Championship. after a 14-day quarantine period from entry due to measures against the spread of the new coronavirus infection, he faced Roberto de Souza and suffered a first round loss due to a triangle choke.
+On June 1, 2021, it was announced that Tofiq will face Roberto de Souza on June 13, 2021, at Rizin 28 for the inaugural Rizin FF Lightweight Championship. after a 14-day quarantine period from entry due to measures against the spread of the new coronavirus infection, he faced Roberto de Souza and suffered a first round loss due to a triangle choke.